Westminster Juvenile Dependency Attorney

 The role of a CASA in a dependency case is to talk to people and gather facts.
 The CASA will tell the judge what they learned, and may make suggestions to the court about what needs be done to make the child safe.
 CASA advocates have recently been starting to receive education on drug abuse with the recent increase in the amount of children that have begun entering the juvenile dependency system.
 Advocates can also monitor the progress of families that are working to better themselves and create the best environment for their children.
 They help provide context to the court and thus making sure that the child is being put in the best environment possible.
 The CASA volunteers know the child they have been assigned to and understand their story.
 Therefore, they may be able to help any decision making processes to ensure that the child ends up in the best living situation possible.

 Lawyers usually speak in court for parents involved in juvenile deficiency cases to protect their rights during the process, which could take months to reach completion.
 Furthermore, the court may require a plan of action for family reunification, which will be subject to periodic review.
-Orange County juvenile dependency defense lawyer Lauren K. Johnson will assist you not only with protecting you and your child, but with the entire family reunification process.
+Orange County juvenile dependency defense lawyer Ms. Johnson-Norris will assist you not only with protecting you and your child, but with the entire family reunification process.